akisroc/lnm3/README.md

   not so great and ecosystem is messy, doc and online resources are messy, and sometimes difficult to debug when doing more than crushing numbers in a Jupyter Notebook (performance pitfalls, hidden memory allocations, etc.)
-- Elixir: nothing bad to say, Elixir is the dope.
-But the functional paradigm could make it hard to adopt for community and enthusiastic contributors.
-- Node/Bun: It’s directly JS so no need for WASM, that’s part of my main pro stack, and I don’t hate it as a language/techno, kinda even like it, but… ecosystem is unstable hell and I want to keep long-run personal projects far from this mess.
+- Node/Bun: it’s directly JS so the lib could be shared with frontend without WASM.
+  Also Node is part of my main pro stack, and I don’t hate it as a language/techno, kinda even like it, but… ecosystem is unstable hell and I want to keep long-run personal projects far from this mess.
-- Crystal: excellent candidate, having very good perf, WASM support, readiblity.
+- Crystal: excellent candidate, having very good perf, stable WASM support, readiblity.
 I use it for pro and like writing it.
+- Gleam: young, promising, runs on BEAM, excellent tooling.
+Kind of a high level Rust.
+And compiles to JavaScript, which is its killer feature, I believe.
+But compiling to JavaScript would cut me from the stable Erlang/Elixir ecosystem, which is a dangerous bet.
+So I didn’t really see the point in using it instead of Erlang or Elixir.
+- Elixir: well, Elixir is the dope!

-But I eventually stopped on Gleam.
+So I stopped on Elixir.
 Because:

 - Fast enough.
-- Erlang/Elixir ecosystem.
+- Erlang/Elixir ecosystem is paradise.
 - Killer pipeline operator `|>`.
 Won on Crystal.
-- Compile to JavaScript so no need for WASM.
-- Imperative paradigm, clear syntax and garbage collection make it easy to read for uninitiated users.
+- Clear, high level rubyish syntax, and garbage collection, make it easy to read for uninitiated users.
-  Won on Elixir.
-- Excellent tooling, kinda like Rust’s Cargo.
+- Excellent tooling, all hail Mix.
-- Good IDE support.
+- Good and well maintained IDE/editor support with LSP.
-- No OOP.
-- Hype + stability: while new, this techno can safely grow without the risk of becoming a ghost land like D or Nim, since it will always be backed by the very alive and stable BEAM ecosystem, so I’m not afraid of investing time and commit a project in it.
+- Stability: Erlang/Elixir is niche, but a solid niche, running behind Discord, Whatsapp, Spotify, etc. It will never become a ghost unmaintained land like less loved niches (D, Nim, etc.), so I’m not afraid of investing time and commit a project in it.